 Employers may consider many factors when deciding on a recordkeeper, including the recordkeepers' proprietary funds.
 That is, the employer may choose the XYZ asset manager for recordkeeping and choose to include one or more XYZ mutual funds, XYZ collective investment trusts, or XYZ separate accounts in the investment lineup.
-In 2018, 65.7 percent of large 401(k) plans in the sample included proprietary funds in their investment lineups, and proprietary fund assets accounted for 27.0 percent of plan assets (Exhibit 3.3, upper panel).
+In 2019, 64.8 percent of large 401(k) plans in the sample included proprietary funds in their investment lineups, and proprietary fund assets accounted for 27.5 percent of plan assets (Exhibit 3.3, upper panel).
 Larger plans tended to be more likely to include proprietary funds in their investment lineups, although this effect was reversed for the largest plans (those with more than \$1 billion in plan assets).
+For example,

-For example, 55.7 percent of plans with less than \$1 million in plan assets, 76.9 percent of plans with more than \$250 million to \$500 million in plan assets, and 65.0 percent of plans with more than \$1 billion in plan assets included proprietary funds.
-However, even though plans with more than \$250 million to \$500 million in plan assets were significantly more likely to offer proprietary funds than the smallest of the plans analyzed, participant investment in proprietary funds was similar.
-For all plan size groups with less than \$1 billion in plan assets, proprietary funds accounted for about one-third of plan assets.
-Participants in plans with more than \$1 billion in plan assets held a lower share of their assets (21.6 percent) in proprietary funds.
+51.6 percent of plans with less than \$1 million in plan assets, 76.4 percent of plans with more than \$500 million to \$1 billion in plan assets, and 69.5 percent of plans with more than \$1 billion in plan assets included proprietary funds.
+However, even though plans with more than \$500 million to \$1 billion in plan assets were significantly more likely to offer proprietary funds than the smallest of the plans analyzed. participant investment in proprietary funds was similar.
+For all plan size groups with less than \$1 billion in plan assets, proprietary funds accounted for nearly 30 percent to about one-third of plan assets.
+Participants in plans with more than \$1 billion in plan assets held a lower share of their assets (23.5 percent) in proprietary funds.
 A roughly similar pattern emerges when variation across plans by number of plan participants is analyzed (Exhibit 3.3, lower panel).